99003767/T6_Calculator/1_Requirements/readme.md

 Check if the real and imaginary component keys are working as expected.
 Check if the complex conjugate keys are working as expected.

+Coversions:
 Check if value of degree Celsius is greater than -273.15.
 Check if value of degree Fahrenheit is greater than -459.67.
 Check if the value of Kelvin is greater than 0.

+Body to Mass Index:
+Check if the value entered in kilogram and in centimeter.
+Check the denominatior value not equals to zero.
+Check if the values entered in meteres are converted to centimeters.